 Frequently Asked Questions

-What is the cyber skills gap and why does it matter for MSPs?
+What is the cybersecurity skills gap and why is it a critical issue for MSPs?

-What are the main causes of the cybersecurity talent shortage?
+What are the risks of ignoring the cybersecurity skills gap?

-How can MSPs address the cyber skills gap?
+What strategies can MSPs use to overcome the cyber skills gap?

-MSPs can leverage automation and AI, standardize service delivery with platforms like Cynomi, invest in training and development, build a strong company culture, and showcase career growth opportunities to attract and retain talent.
+MSPs can leverage automation and AI, standardize service delivery with vCISO platforms like Cynomi, invest in training and development, build a strong company culture, and showcase clear career growth opportunities.
+These strategies help MSPs scale expertise efficiently and build resilient teams.

 Should MSPs outsource cybersecurity roles or scale differently?